 Symptoms of conduction aphasia are mostly transient, lasting anywhere from a few hours or days.
 This is especially the case when it occurs after a mild stroke or concussion.
 As the brain heals, impairment will typically decrease, and the aphasia should fade.

-However, in more severe cases, conduction aphasia can last much longer, and some patients might display prolonged, profound deficits in repetition.
+However, in more severe cases, conduction aphasia can last much longer, and some patients might display prolonged, profound deficits.

 Fortunately, because of the brain’s neuroplasticity, improvement is always possible.
 The key is to continue to stimulate the brain through repetitive exercise.
 The more you practice repeating sentences, the more you will strengthen the new pathways in the brain that control that ability.
 As the pathways grow stronger, so will your communication skills.